weltliteratur/blog/_drafts/author_identification_2.md

 # Conclusion

-Summarizing the above findings in a table, we get the following result:
+Summarising the above findings in a table, we get the following result:

 | feature             | language editions | usage within language editions | effort | ambiguity |
 |---------------------+-------------------+--------------------------------+--------+-----------|